zlz1015/HMDAKATZ/README.md

 4.5 positiontooverallauc.m: function of calculating the AUC value;

 All files of Data and Code should be stored in the same folder to run HMDAKATZ.

-Predict HMDA based on chemical structures and KATZ measure